 Have you got travel insurance for Chile?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 WHERE IS SANTIAGO CHILE & HOW TO GET THERE

-Santiago is located in the middle of Chile and it is the country’s capital city with an estimated population of 5.6 million people.
+Santiago is located in the middle of Chile and it’s the country’s capital city with an estimated population of 5.6 million people.

 The best and easiest way of reaching Santiago is by plane.
 Daily flights operate in and out of Santiago Chile Airport, connecting domestic and international travelers from around the world.
 Santiago City is a short twenty-minute drive from the airport.

 Search All → Flights to Santiago Chile